ghent360/Marlin/README.md

 ## This is a fork of the official Marlin code.
 Original code location: https://github.com/MarlinFirmware/Marlin.git

 This repo is a port of Marlin to STM32 F4 MCU.
 I'm using Nucleo-F446RE as a test platform.
 I have an addon board for the NUCLEO that converts it to a 3D printer controller in similar fashion how RAMPS addon works with an arduino board.
-Plans for the addon board: https://github.com/ghent360/PrntrBoard.git.
-Bothe the board and this firmware are functional.
+Open source schematics for the addon board: https://github.com/ghent360/PrntrBoard.git.
+Both the board and this firmware are functional.

 I was able to print a few object with this code, it is not guaranteed bug free, but it is comparable to the official Marlin bugfix-2.x branch in terms of what works and what does not.